sguest/jei-multiblocks/README.md

 ### 1.20.1

-- For Minecraft 1.20.1, Immersive Engineering switched to NeoForge loader but JEI did not.
-The CurseForge client will not add Forge mods to a NeoForged instance or vice versa, despite both versions being effectively identical.
-To use this mod in 1.20.1, you must create a Forge instance and add IE manually by downloading the mod and dragging it to the mods folder.
-CurseForge will display a warning saying the version is incompatible, but from testing it seems to work fine.
 - Huge thanks to [FLORIAN4600](https://github.com/FLORIAN4600) for overcoming some nasty lifecycle issues and allowing this mod to live on into 1.20+ of Minecraft

 ### 1.16